alexispondo/RBTTool/README.md

 Suppose you have a hash, and you want to find the resulting password.
 You will first need to find the hash algorithm used to hash the password.
 This step is not required, but it may make it easier to crack.
-To find it you can use hash-identifier or https://gchq.github.io/CyberChef/#recipe=Analyse_hash() online hash identifier
+To find it you can use hash-identifier or https://gchq.github.io/CyberChef/#recipe=Analyse_hash() online hash-identifier

 - Step 3: Create your dictionary